SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.NMFdownSampleFreq``
 """""""""""""""""""""""""""""""""""""

- * how mcuh to downsample the spike rate matrix before performing non-negative matrix factorisation
+ * How mcuh to downsample the spike rate matrix before performing non-negative matrix factorisation
  * eg. 10 will mean downsampling from 25000 Hz to 2500 Hz
  * argument type : int
  * default : 10